SullyP/Solar-Router-for-ESPHome/docs/en/contributing.md

 ## Developing a **Hardware**

 You can propose any hardware based on your needs.
-If this new hardware require to use GPIO, the pins used by your hardware have to be configuration into `subsitution` section.
+If this new hardware require to use GPIO, the pins used by your hardware have to be configuration into `vars` section of `packages`.

 A documentation have be added describing this new hardware and its constraints (Ex: GPIO capabilities).
 See [update documentation](#update-documentation) chapter bellow.